auth0-samples/auth0-angularjs2-systemjs-sample/00-Starter-Seed/README.md

 # Starter Seed for Auth0-Angular2 Quickstart Guides

 This is a default app provided by https://github.com/angular/quickstart.
-It has basic configuration to start an angula2 application.
+It has basic configuration to start an Angular 2 application.

 Install the npm packages described in the package.json and verify that it works: